 The goal is for you to learn the material thoroughly so that you can understand and do this type of work in the future.
 Therefore all work, including homework, final projects, and examinations should be done individually.
-You may not collaborate or share homework, and you must be in a room by yourself for all examinations.
+You may not collaborate or share homework.
 You are encouraged to approach me with all questions, and to raise questions in class.
 If you have a question, you can be sure your classmates do too, and I will do my best to share questions and solutions with everyone fairly.
 We will follow all university rules on academic honesty, ethics, attribution, plagiarism, copying, etc. I may use matching software to ensure that solutions and text do not have significant overlap among classmates or with online or other published material.
 In other words: Learn the Material!
 And please ask me if you have questions.